Isaiah Chapter 42

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-a new song, and his praise from the end of the earth, ya’ll that go down to the sea, and all that is in it; the isles, and the inhabitants of it.
+a new song, and his praise from the end of the earth, ya’ll that go down to the sea, and all that is in it; the islands, and its inhabitants.

 42:12 Let them give glory to YAHWEH יְהֹוָה